 This is not Cornell’s first project to give the research community more access to MATLAB enabled computational resources.
 We previously deployed a National Science Foundation-sponsored 512-core experimental system in partnership with Purdue University, designed to provide a bridge to high-end national resources.
 Over 550,000 jobs ran on the experimental resource which facilitated research, student learning, and Science Gateway applications.

 We’d like to thank NVIDIA, Dell and Mathworks for their support in this collaboration – Cornell is conducting this research on Dell C6100 servers with the C410x PCIe expansion chassis, which supports NVIDIA Tesla M2070 GPUs.
 Our focus on the use of multiple GPUs on the desktop is performed via the MathWorks Parallel Computing Toolbox, and a GPU cluster via MATLAB Distributed Computing Server.

-If you are a scientist interested in being considered for access to the NVDIA GPUs at CAC, please reach out to us at email@example.com.
+If you are a scientist interested in being considered for access to the NVIDIA GPUs at CAC, please reach out to us at firstname.lastname@example.org.